AnoushkaVyas/GraphZoo/README.md

 ### Training

 ```
-    'lr': (0.01, 'learning rate'),
+    'lr': (0.01, 'learning rate')
-    'dropout': (0.0, 'dropout probability'),
+    'dropout': (0.0, 'dropout probability')
-    'cuda': (-1, 'which cuda device to use (-1 for cpu training)'),
+    'cuda': (-1, 'which cuda device to use (-1 for cpu training)')
-    'device': ('cuda:0', 'which device to use cuda:$devicenumber for GPU or cpu for CPU'),
+    'device': ('cuda:0', 'which device to use cuda:$devicenumber for GPU or cpu for CPU')
+    'repeats': (10, 'number of times to repeat the experiment')
+    'optimizer': ('Adam',  'which optimizer to use, can be any of [Adam, RiemannianAdam]')
-    'epochs': (5000, 'maximum number of epochs to train for'),
+    'epochs': (5000, 'maximum number of epochs to train for')
-    'weight-decay': (0., 'l2 regularization strength'),
+    'weight-decay': (0., 'l2 regularization strength')
-    'momentum': (0.999, 'momentum in optimizer'),
+    'momentum': (0.999, 'momentum in optimizer')
-    'patience': (100, 'patience for early stopping'),
+    'patience': (100, 'patience for early stopping')
-    'seed': (1234, 'seed for training'),
+    'seed': (1234, 'seed for training')
-    'log-freq': (1, 'how often to compute print train/val metrics (in epochs)'),
+    'log-freq': (1, 'how often to compute print train/val metrics (in epochs)')
-    'eval-freq': (1, 'how often to compute val metrics (in epochs)'),
+    'eval-freq': (1, 'how often to compute val metrics (in epochs)')
-    'save': (0, '1 to save model and logs and 0 otherwise'),
+    'save': (0, '1 to save model and logs and 0 otherwise')
-    'save-dir': (None, 'path to save training logs and model weights (defaults to logs/task/date/run/)'),
+    'save-dir': (None, 'path to save training logs and model weights (defaults to logs/task/date/run/)')
-    'lr-reduce-freq': (None, 'reduce lr every lr-reduce-freq or None to keep lr constant'),
+    'lr-reduce-freq': (None, 'reduce lr every lr-reduce-freq or None to keep lr constant')
-    'gamma': (0.5, 'gamma for lr scheduler'),
+    'gamma': (0.5, 'gamma for lr scheduler')
-    'grad-clip': (None, 'max norm for gradient clipping, or None for no gradient clipping'),
+    'grad-clip': (None, 'max norm for gradient clipping, or None for no gradient clipping')
     'min-epochs': (100, 'do not early stop before min-epochs')
 ```